 Yes, Windows 10 uses hybrid sleep instead of the regular sleep mode.
-In case you don't know, while the regular sleep mode saves your machine state to RAM, the hybrid sleep saves your machine state to both RAM and hard disk.
+If you don’t know, while the normal sleep mode saves your machine state to RAM, the hybrid sleep saves your machine state to both RAM and hard disk.

-The advantage of using hybrid sleep mode over the regular sleep mode is that even if you fully turn off your computer. i.e, unplug it, you can still resume the previous state as the machine state is saved to your hard disk.
-This is not possible with the regular sleep mode because as soon as you fully turn off your system, the contents of RAM are lost due to power loss.
-As most of you know, RAM is a volatile memory which simply means that it needs to have constant power to retain stored information.
+The advantage of using hybrid sleep mode over the regular sleep mode is that even if you fully turn off your computer. i.e., unplug it, you can still resume the previous state as the machine state is saved to your hard disk.
+This is not possible with the regular sleep mode because as soon as you fully turn off your system, RAM contents are lost due to power loss.
+As most of you know, RAM is a volatile memory which means that it needs to have constant power to retain stored information.